StaticJsCMS/static-cms/website/content/docs/middleman.md

 ```

 ### Add an article layout
-In the last step before we add Simple CMS, we add a layout for the article page.
+In the last step before we add Static CMS, we add a layout for the article page.
 Create a new layout `source/layouts/blog-layout.html.erb`.
 For now we will get the title and the content:
 ```ruby
 <h1>
   <%= current_page.data.title %>